ResearchComputing/Summer_Camp_2023/README.md

 14:15-14:30 Break

-14:30-16:30 Using Git to share and improve your work (120 Min) Presenter Brandon Reyes, Chat: Coach or Andrew Wilson
+14:30-16:30 Using Git to share and improve your work (120 Min) Presenter Brandon Reyes, Chat: Dylan Gottlieb or Andrew Wilson

 ### Day 4: Using the Cloud + Wrapping Up